 - Unrefined organic shea butter: UV protection (SPF 5), provides essential fatty acids and nutrients required for collagen production.
 Softens skin and reduces wrinkles (buy here).

 - Bees wax: UV protection, moisturises and retains moisture in skin for longer by forming a protective barrier on the skin. (buy here).

 - Sweet almond oil: Moisturises and nourishes cracked lips, and vitamin E content is anti-ageing and treats sun damage (buy here).

 Not sure where to find these ingredients?
 My shopping guide may help you.

 How do you tint your natural lip balm?
-Please share in the comments below.
+Let me know in the comments below.